 Keep in mind that your school could have other motivations when they recommend certain lenders.
 Some schools let private lenders use their name.
 This is somewhat misleading.
 The school might get an incentive if you use a certain lender.
 Be sure you know what a loan is all about before you decide to utilize it.

-Going into default on your loans is not a wise idea.
+Banish the notion that defaulting on your student loans means freedom from debt.
 The federal government has multiple options available to recover its money.
-They can take money off your tax refund, for example.
-They can also take money out of your paycheck.
+Claiming part of your income tax return or your Social Security payments are only two examples.
+They can also claim up to fifteen percent of your income that is disposable.
 In most cases, you’ll end up in a worse position than before.